 B vitamins seem to have a strong influence on how you feel mentally.
-A study in The Journal of the Royal College of General Practitioners looked at women with moderate to severe pre-menstrual characteristics who supplemented with B6.
-After three months, the subjects reported feeling less fatigued and irritable.
+A study in the Journal of the Royal College of General Practitioners looked at women with moderate to severe pre-menstrual characteristics who supplemented with B6.
+After three months, the subjects reported feeling more energetic and less irritable.

 B vitamins may help you perform better on the job, or at least handle your workload with a healthier attitude.
-A 2011 study in Human Psychopharmacology had 60 people take a B complex for three months.
-The subjects reported significantly lower stress, less confusion in the workplace, and reduction of a “dejected mood.”
+A study in Human Psychopharmacology had 60 people take a B complex for three months.
+The subjects reported feeling greater calm, less confusion in the workplace, and a happier mood.

 Interestingly, the youngest women in the study started with folate and B12 levels that were below 70% of the RDA.
 As they restored B vitamin levels, there was a direct association with cognitive performance.

 In the same Psychopharmacology study mentioned above, vitamin B6 promoted long-term memory performance in subjects (men aged 70–79) after three months of supplementation.

 Your body burns carbs for fuel during exercise (unless you’ve gone keto, which you can read about HERE).
 An unavoidable byproduct of this process is the creation of toxic compounds called glyoxals, which can damage cells and cause disease.
 An article in Biochemical Society Transactions reported that B1 (thiamine) helps break down glyoxals.
 It goes on to say that Western diets are low in B1 and high in sugar, which could result in high levels of glyoxals in the body.

 Assist in Reduction of Headaches